 Quality software is defined, primarily, by design precepts, rock solid data structure, and functions specific to their industry.
 Today we are looking at an example of this last quality.

-Although we could list dozens of core functions that good pest control software should provide, we will focus only on a few, and only one at a time.
+Although we could list dozens of core functions that good pest control software should provide tips for trapping mice and rats since we focus only on a few, and only one at a time.
 These short discussions are designed to help pest control companies become more informed when selecting software to use.
 This note represents one installment in an occasional series.
 To read others in this series, look for “(Intro to Software)” in the title.

 Today’s function is the separation of customers and locations.
 This is one of the easiest requirement to see and understand.
 A customer is, ‘who pays the bill’.
-A location is a property where we apply treatments to control pests.
+A location is a property where we apply treatments (which you can see in the list prepared by the Top Pest Control & Bed Bug Exterminator Charlotte NC!
+Removal & Treatments) to control pests.
 They are not the same.
 It is that simple.
 Any quality software for the Pest Control industry will keep these two data concepts separate.
 They should never be lumped together.
 No exceptions.
 Note that each Location record will have a Customer ID that shows who it ‘belongs to’.
 And from a customer record it should be easy to view all their locations in one place.

 Unfortunately, much software used in the pest control industry was written for other industries where customer/location separation didn’t matter.
 This software is often offered to pest control operators as a ‘bargain’.
 Like clothes, where ‘one size fits all’, they are a very poor investment.
 Buy software that is designed explicitly for our industry.
 Buy software that ‘fits’.